 The Lady Alexander, the pride of the Union Steamship fleet, used to deliver huge crowds of picnic excursions and Moonlight Cruises.
 She could accommodate up to 1400 people and boasted a formal dining, comfortable lounges, and a fine maple dance floor.
 Daytime visitors arrived for concerts in the band shell, refreshments in the tearoom and enormous company picnics at the 6 large picnic grounds.
 Weekend excitement began with the arrival of the “Daddy Boats” which were greeted at the dock by wives and children who spent the week vacationing on Bowen.

 Another very important presence at the dock were the Sannies, a small fleet of gasoline powered launches that taxied people and small cargo to Bowen year round.
 The word “Sannie” comes from the name of an Australian race horse.
 From 1921 to 1954, the Sannie Transportation Company provided an essential service to island residents.
 Amazingly, the 25 cent fare remained the same for thirty years.

 The Dance Pavilion

 In its day, the Bowen dance pavilion was the largest dance hall in British Columbia.
 Built in 1921, the octagonal building boasted a polished, hardwood, spring floor (designed to give more bounce) with a raised dais for the bandstand.
 It could dance 800 couples and featured some of the big bands with leaders such as Frank Scott, Barney Potts, Dal Richards and Frank Bolney.

 On the popular $1.00 Moonlight Cruises, Union Steamship Company vessels ferried merrymakers across Howe Sound to the dock at Snug Cove.
 Having fox-trotted their way across the water, the dancers were primed for a fun evening at the pavilion.
 From the dock, the dancing crowd followed the band up the hill to the dancehall.
 In the beginning, the Moonlight Cruises were simple fun affairs.
 In later years, they became rowdier and dubbed the “booze cruises”.
 Although alcohol was never sold on the ships or at the dancehall, people brought their own supply.

-Images: Van Arch. – Dance At the Dance Pavilion
+Van Archives – Dance At the Dance Pavilion